 Once all the bombs are sealed, pop them in the freezer for a couple of minutes so the edges will set.

-I tried many ways to seal the halves together and found this was the easiest and most successful way of doing it.
-You could also place some melted chocolate in a piping bag with a fine tip and pipe melted chocolate around the edge of the empty half and then press it to the filled half.
+I tried many ways to seal the halves together and found this was the easiest and most successful way.
+You could also place some melted chocolate in a small pastry bag with a fine tip, pipe it around the edge of the empty half, and then press it to the filled half.

 Remove from the freezer, and carefully pop the hot chocolate bombs out of the molds.